Admissions Timetable & Checklist

 - non-refundable application fee ($75 for the Grade school, $50 for Early Childhood)

-Please give the signed records release form to your child’s current school to forward school records to CAWS.
-As soon as we receive your forms, we will contact you to arrange an interview and student visit.
+Please give the signed records release form to your child’s current school to forward all school records to CAWS.
+As soon as we receive your forms, the Admissions Office will contact you to arrange an interview and student visit.

-4. Tuition Assistance is available to families in need.
+4. Tuition Assistance is available to eligible families in need.
 We set limits of 25% for 5-day Kindergarten and up to 50% for the Grade School.
-Parents of prospective students in 5-day Kindergarten and the Grades may complete a FACTS application online with their application.
+Parents of prospective students in 5-day Kindergarten and the Grades may complete a FACTS application online at the same time as their application.
 Eligible candidates will be notified of their award upon their child’s acceptance into the school.

 For Nursery and Kindergarten, the teachers will have an opportunity to get to know your child through his/her play while you get to know the teachers and learn more about the program.
 The parents and teachers will have an in-depth discussion about your child’s home life, parents’ long-range goals, goals of the curriculum, how the school partners with families in an ongoing relationship to support the healthy development of the child and the class, and answer any questions you may have.

-For Grades 2-8, each teacher will spend time getting to know your child.
+For Grades 2-8, each teacher will spend time getting to know your child through a tour of our campus and classrooms.
 Your child will not be interviewed, per se, but is welcome to ask the teacher questions.
 The parents and teachers will have an in-depth discussion about your child’s educational background, parents’ long-range goals, the class community, the curriculum, how the school partners with families in an ongoing relationship to support the healthy development of the child and the class, and answer any questions you may have.

-For First Grade: Your child will be invited to join a current Kindergarten class(es) in session Friday all day from 8:10 am to Noon so that the teachers may observe his/her social, emotional and physical readiness for First Grade.
+For First Grade: Your child will be invited to join a current Kindergarten class(es) in session from 8:10 am to Noon (or until 2:40 p.m.) so that the teachers may observe his/her social, emotional and physical readiness for First Grade.
 A longer visit will be necessary for children with additional learning needs.
-Please plan to attend and register for our First Grade Readiness and Curriculum Presentation on January 29 at 7:00 pm to learn more about developmental milestones for this important transition.
-In preparation, you will receive a copy of article in advance of this meeting.
+Please plan to attend and register for our First Grade Readiness and Curriculum Presentation in January to learn more about developmental milestones for this important transition.

-For Grades 2-8: Each child applying to grades 2-8 is accompanied by an Admissions Team comprised of the Admissions Director, Educational Support Consultant, Class Teacher and a member of the Educational Support Committee.
-Upon determining the age-appropriate class for your child, s/he will join the class for a minimum of three consecutive days.
+For Grades 2-8: Each child applying to grades 2-8 is accompanied by an Admissions Team comprised of the Admissions Director, Extra Lesson Teacher, Class Teacher and a member of the Educational Support Committee, if there are additional learning needs.
+Upon determining the age-appropriate class for your child, s/he will join the class for a minimum of three to five consecutive days.
 A longer visit may be scheduled for prospective students with special needs.
 During a child’s visit, the class teacher and subject teachers will have an opportunity to observe your child’s developmental capacities across academic, social, artistic and physical aspects of the curriculum.
-Your child will also receive an "Extra Lesson" assessment during the visit.
+Your child will also receive an "Extra Lesson" assessment during the visit to assess sensorimotor development informing higher learning capacities.

 8. School Entrance: Upon enrollment, you can expect to receive the following to support your transition into the school: